-Number of new residential units that meet or exceed a modeled EDR1 metric of 11.5 points above the Title 24, Part 6 statewide performance minimum.
+Number of new residential units that meet or exceed a modeled EDR1 metric of 11.5 points (single-family)/Energy Source Margin of 11 percent (multifamily) above the Title 24, Part 6 statewide performance minimum.
 This is described in GHG Quantification Approach for Measure GHG-05, and is the sum of values for new residential units in Table 22.